jitpack/jitpack.io/README.md

 As long as three's a build file in your repository and it can install your library in the local Maven repository, it is sufficient for JitPack.

+*Tip:* You can automate releases with [Gradle release & version management plugin](https://github.com/allegro/axion-release-plugin)

-Some extra things to consider:
+### Some extra things to consider:

 - Add dependency information in your README.
 Tell the world where to get your library: